thomknoe/INFO-5345/Lab 5/README.md

 </details>

-- <mark> Real-time artistic style transfer on live video from a Raspberry Pi camera. </mark>
+- <mark> Real-time style transfer on live video from a Raspberry Pi webcam. </mark>
-- <mark> Cooler temperatures for CPU, stationary, close -up, and slow-moving subject. </mark>
+- <mark> Cooler temperatures for CPU, stationary, close-up, and slow-moving subject. </mark>
 - <mark> High temperatures and fastest, rapid movement. </mark>
 - <mark> When processing demand exceeds the Pi’s CPU capacity. </mark>
 - <mark> Output freezes and ceases to display further frames. </mark>
-- <mark> Ideally, a recording or capture feature. </mark>
+- <mark> Ideally, a recording or capture feature on a portable device. </mark>
 - <mark> This is an experimental device that considers vision, style and computation </mark>

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***